bjornte/transparent-encryption/README.md

 This repository is an illustration hopefully fuelling a discussion on how to create controlled insight (monitoring or screening) into encrypted communication without depriving indivuiduals of their privacy.

 * The repository is related to [Phynti][] by [Torgeir Hovden][].
-* Proposed new user experience (UX) specification of Phynti below.
+* Hypothetic user experience (UX) specification related to Phynti below.

 ---